qiboteam/qibo/doc/source/api-reference/qibo.rst

     import qibo
     qibo.set_backend("clifford", platform="numpy")

-by specifying the engine used for calculation, if not provided the current :class:`qibo.backends.GlobalBackend` is used.
+by specifying the engine used for calculation, if not provided the current :class:`qibo.backends.GlobalBackend` is used

+.. testcode::  python

+   # setting numpy as the global backend
+   set_backend("numpy")
+   # the clifford backend will use the numpy backend as engine
+   backend = CliffordBackend()

 Alternatively, a Clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object

 .. code-block::  python